ryangoree/clide-js/notes/design.md

 - Route commands to the right handlers
 - Parse and validate options
 - Prompt the user for input
-- Debug development errors (e.g., state dumbs)
+- Debug development errors (e.g., state dumps)
 - Catch and format useful command errors
 - Generate help messages and docs
 - Suggest error solutions to the user